 The Working Group does not consider at this stage, there to be any cross-code impact.

-The Working Group discussed whether it would be better if the intent of this change is reviewed as part of Ofgem’s SCR or the wider CDCM/EDCM Review.
+The Working Group discussed whether it would be better if the intent of this change is reviewed as part of Ofgem’s SCR associated with the Targeted Charging Review or the wider CDCM/EDCM Review.

+The SCR is to address a concern that the current framework for residual charging may drive inefficient behaviours and result in adverse impacts on some network users.

 The CDCM/EDCM review was split into two stages.
 Stage One captured the issues and prioritised the areas that could be taken forward into Stage Two.
 These were: